-- The printer must be configured to use your LAN. - A second wired print server can be installed in the bottom option slot

-Refer to the ZebraNet Wired and Wireless Print Servers User Guide for configuration instructions.
-This manual is available at zebra.com/manuals.
+Limitations and requirements • The printer must be configured to use your LAN.
+A second wired print server can be installed in the bottom option slot.
+Connections and configuration Refer to the ZebraNet Wired and Wireless Print Servers User Guide for configuration instructions.
+This manual is available at zebra.com/ manuals .